jelliottrobinson/BonsaiLoomStim/README.md

 Upon opening Bonsai, select the "Manage Packages" option and install the following:
 - Bonsai - Starter Pack
 - BonVision (Found under the "Community Packages" source)

-Download the .txt files from this repository and change the file extension to .bonsai
+Open and run the files to display visual stimuli to a second monitor.